xdevelnet-unmaintained/ruleset/README.md

 	      return s1;
     }
     ```
-    * Take care about multiplying with dereferencing pointer.
+    * Take care about multiplying dereferenced pointer.
 You might be confused with code like this:
     ```c
     variable**ptr;
     //or even
     variable***ptr_to_ptr;
     ```
       Of course, in real code you can't find names like "variable" and "ptr", so, it's usually not clear what "asterisk" operator is doing here.
     * Do not declare function inside another function.
-It's gcc feature, not any kind of standart (not even gnu89 or gnu99).
+It's gcc feature and not a part of any standart (not even gnu89 or gnu99).
 Check your code with clang.
 If you wish to use global variables, move them from main() body to file.